jbenden/call-rating/README.md

 * Retail Amount (amount charged per billing interval)
 * Vendor Amount (amount costed per billing interval)
-* Billing Interval (interval to round calls to. eg: 6 for six second billing or 60 for second interval billing.)
+* Billing Interval (interval to round calls to. eg: 6 for six second billing or 60 for minute interval billing.)
 * Connect Charge (fixed amount to charge at start of call.
 Used for rating calls to 411, as an example.)